sbashar/script/README.md

 # script
-A repository for various scripts and configuration files.
+A repository for various scripts and configuration files